dimyG/jekyll-theme-chirpy/_posts/2021-05-26-satisfaction-unit-parity.md

 euros which means that modern day Athens with its 200 billion euros, is 10 times wealthier.

 If we take into account the quality of goods though, then we get a different result which is much closer to reality.
-The horse with a price of 500 drachmas, satisfies the transportaion need with a score of 2.
+**The horse with a price of 500 drachmas, satisfies the transportation need with a score of 2**.
 This means that 1 unit of satisfaction costs 250 drachmas.
 On the other hand, the car with a price of 10000 euros, satisfies the transportaion need with a score of 20 which means that 1 unit of satisfaction costs 500 euros.
 We can understand, that using this method we have something common to compare.
 The unit of satisfaction.
 We can satisfy our need for transportation at